boatmeme/rachio/README.md

 client.getDevice(deviceId)
   .then(device => device.isWatering())
   .then(isWatering => console.log( isWatering
     ?
-"The lunatic is on the grass"
+'The lunatic is on the grass'
-    : "The lunatic is in my head"));
+    : 'The lunatic is in my head'));
 ```
 ..._Looking outside, I see zone 5 watering_...
 ###### output